LiliBag/LiliBag/README.md

 - 👋 Hi, I’m @LiliBag
 - 👀 I’m interested in tech, robotics, Agile.
 I'm a certified scrum master.
+I'm expirienced in the field of law, finance and solar.
+I'm CS grad.
 - 🌱 I’m currently learning to improve my knowledge of Python.
 - 📫 How to reach me l_bagramyan@mail.fhsu.edu